OpenEstate/OpenEstate-IS24-REST/README.md

 >
 > See the [endorsed directory mechanism](http://docs.oracle.com/javase/6/docs/technotes/guides/standards/) for more details.

 All provided dependencies should work with JDK 8.
-If compatibility problems occur, you might switch to an earlier version.
+If compatibility problems occur, you might replace them with an earlier version.

 Limitations